DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPolarChart/1 Configuration/valueAxis/type.md

 The 'continuous' type is set when numeric or date-time values are specified in the series data source.
 The continuous axis is divided automatically.

 The 'logarithmic' type can be set when numeric values are specified in the series data source.
 The logarithmic axis is useful when you visualize a dataset of rapidly-growing values.
 Each axis tick represents a particular value that is raised to the next power in turn.
 This particular value is specified by the [logarithmBase](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/argumentAxis/logarithmBase.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/argumentAxis/#logarithmBase') option.
-For example, if you set this option to 5, the following ticks will be generated: 5<sup>0</sup>, 5<sup>1</sup>, 5<sup>2</sup>, 5<sup>3</sup>, etc.
+For example, if you set this property to 5, the following ticks will be generated: 5<sup>0</sup>, 5<sup>1</sup>, 5<sup>2</sup>, 5<sup>3</sup>, etc.

 On continuous and logarithmic axes, ticks and grid lines are generated automatically.
 In addition, you can set a custom tick interval (the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/valueAxis/tickInterval '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/valueAxis/tickInterval/') or [axisDivisionFactor](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/valueAxis/axisDivisionFactor.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/valueAxis/#axisDivisionFactor') options).

-[note] If you require a discrete axis when numeric or date-time values are specified in the data source, set the **type** option to 'discrete' explicitly.
+[note] If you require a discrete axis when numeric or date-time values are specified in the data source, set the **type** property to 'discrete' explicitly.

 #include common-ref-enum with {
     enum: "`AxisScaleType`",